shadownocas/turtlebot3_datasets/README.md

 # turtlebot3_datasets

-This package provides helper scripts to download and use datasets for the [Introduction to Robotics class](https://irob-ist.github.io/introduction-robotics/).
+This package provides helper scripts to download and use datasets for the **Introduction to Robotics** labs.

 The datasets were captured on a [Turtlebot 3 Waffle Pi](http://www.robotis.us/turtlebot-3-waffle-pi/).

-This guide assumes that you have followed the previous [tutorials](https://irob-ist.github.io/introduction-robotics/).

 ## Dataset information

-A map and rosbag are provided, along with some helper scripts.
+A map and rosbag are provided along with some helper scripts.

 The initial bag is still provided, but had a synchronization issue.
 This has been fixed using [fix_stamps.py](scripts/fix_stamps.py).